Briggate: 18th century

 In the 18th century, Briggate housed the shambles or slaughter place and meat market described by Ralph Thoresby as "the best-furnished Flesh Shambles in the North of England".
 The street was lined with fine three-storey merchant's houses often with gardens and fields behind them.
 A surviving example is Queen's Court (1714), a former cloth merchant's house and business premises with packaging workshops and warehouses behind.
+It is now a gay bar.
 During the 18th century, the population grew from 6000 to 25000 leading to overcrowding.
 Many merchants moved their homes away from Briggate to Park Square leaving their properties to be subdivided and converted for commercial use or multiple residences.
 The lanes and yards off the street were filled with slum cottages and workplaces in the 18th and 19th centuries.

 19th century

 In the early-19th century, Leeds was a "smokey city, dull and dirty", with Briggate its "one large street" but in 1889 it was "one of the broadest, handsomest, and busiest thoroughfares in the North of England".
 Leeds' commercial success led to the construction of many fine buildings, including the Grand Theatre on New Briggate in 1878.
 Land on Briggate, owned in the medieval form of long strips leading in both directions from the street, was suitable for the construction of shopping arcades, beginning with Thornton's Arcade in 1878.
 The Leeds Estate Company was formed to redevelop the shambles and surrounding slums.
 Redevelopment was carried out from 1898 to 1904 under the direction of architect Frank Matcham who created two new streets between Briggate and Vicar Lane: Queen Victoria Street and King Edward Street.
 The three blocks around them included the Empire Theatre and County and Cross Arcades.

-In 1819 Alice Mann's bookshop and publishers on Briggate, according to the Leeds Intelligencer, appeared 'to be the head quarters of sedition in this town’.
+In 1819 Alice Mann's bookshop and publishers on Briggate, according to the Leeds Intelligencer, appeared 'to be the head quarters of sedition in this town'.